KDahir247/Fabled-Engine/README.md

 CPU design will be posted on my github when I start learning it.
 All these studies will be used to complement this Game Engine.
-This is going to be a Big project which I don't see myself finishing in a really long while and I will be working on it daily either through studies (Game engine architecture, cpu design, or assembly)
+This is going to be a Big project which I don't see myself finishing in a really long while and I will be working on it daily either through studies reading or writing code (Game engine architecture, cpu design, or assembly).

 # Changes.
  - pushing to main now it seem to be really un-organized when creating seperate branches for each component in the engine.
 They will be a branch for experimental feature and other that make sense.